Overview - Youth

 What information can I find here?

-This section gathers statistics from a range of other domains from which data is available broken down by age.
-In this context, young people are defined to be between 15 and 29 years old.
-For some indicators, data is available by age group, while for others it is presented by individual age.
+This section gathers statistics from a range of other domains from which data with an age breakdown is available.
+In this context, young people are defined as being between 15 and 29 years old.
+For some indicators, data is available by age group and for others by individual age.

 The topics covered in this section are the following: